Marcus Wilson (American football)

-Edmond Marcus Wilson (born April 16, 1968) is an American former professional football running back who played five seasons in the National Football League (NFL) with the Los Angeles Raiders and Green Bay Packers.
-He was selected by the Raiders in the sixth round of the 1990 NFL draft after playing college football at the University of Virginia.
+Edmond Marcus Wilson (born April 16, 1968) is an American former professional football player who was a running back for five seasons in the National Football League (NFL) with the Los Angeles Raiders and Green Bay Packers.
+He was selected by the Raiders in the sixth round of the 1990 NFL draft after playing college football for the Virginia Cavaliers.

 Early life

 Edmond Marcus Wilson was born on April 16, 1968, in Rochester, New York.
 He attended Greece Olympia High School in Rochester.

 College career

 Wilsom was a member of the Virginia Cavaliers of the University of Virginia from 1986 to 1989 and a three-year letterman from 1987 to 1989.
 In 1987, he recorded 172 carries for 692 yards and seven touchdowns, 18 receptions for 134 yards, and 11 kick returns for 212 yards.
 His seven rushing touchdowns were the most in the Atlantic Coast Conference (ACC) that season.
 Wilson rushed 89 times for 429 yards and two touchdowns in 1988 while also catching seven passes for 25 yards and one touchdown.
 As a senior in 1989, he totaled 233 rushing attempts for 1,098 yards and four touchdowns, 20 receptions for 161 yards and two touchdowns, and 15 kick returns for 284 yards.
 He was named second-team All-ACC by the Associated Press for his performance during the 1989 season.